jomifepe/userscripts/instagram-source-opener/README.md

 -  Firefox: Tampermonkey, Greasemonkey & Violentmonkey
 -  Opera: Tampermonkey

-_Note: I cannot guarantee compatibility with IG viewers other than the actual website (common on Opera)_
+_Note: I cannot guarantee compatibility with third-party Instagram viewers/extensions (common on Opera), only with the actual website._

 ### Notes